Wiki · Concept · Last reviewed June 23, 2026

 Compilers and Hardware

 TensorFlow is closely tied to Google's accelerator and compiler stack.
-XLA, or Accelerated Linear Algebra, was developed as a compiler for machine-learning workloads and is used across TensorFlow, JAX, and related OpenXLA infrastructure.
+XLA, or Accelerated Linear Algebra, is now documented under OpenXLA as an open-source compiler for machine-learning workloads that takes models from frameworks such as TensorFlow, JAX, and PyTorch and optimizes them for GPUs, CPUs, and machine-learning accelerators.
 TPUs were designed inside the same institutional environment as TensorFlow and became one of the hardware targets that made graph-based compilation strategically important.

 The TensorFlow paper's emphasis on heterogeneous systems now reads as a preview of the modern AI infrastructure problem.
 Models have to move between CPUs, GPUs, TPUs, mobile processors, browser runtimes, and edge accelerators.
 Frameworks, intermediate representations, compiler stacks, and runtime formats decide whether that movement is practical.